The Evolving Role of DMOs as Placemakers

 The Results of Collaboration

 Awareness of the FLVC increased through its major role in the community during the pandemic.
 For the first time, the organization was invited to the table to work with partners different from those they had in the past.
-This increased awareness lead to stronger programs in the future.
+This increased awareness led to stronger programs in the future.

 Looking Ahead